logic1-eu/logic1/doc/source/api/abc/simplify.rst

     :canonical: logic1.abc.simplify.σ

-  Additionally, we introduce a type variable :data:`ρ` for internal representations used by the simplifier.
+  Additionally, we introduce a type variable :data:`ρ` for internal representations and a type variable :data:`ω` for options used by the simplifier.

   .. data:: ρ
     :value: TypeVar('ρ', bound='InternalRepresentation')